Scheduled MonumentsEnglandThree bowl barrows at Dry Wood, forming part of the Longlands round barrow cemetery

 What is Three bowl barrows at Dry Wood, forming part of the Longlands round barrow cemetery?

-Three bowl barrows at Dry Wood is a Bronze Age funerary monument forming part of the Longlands round barrow cemetery in Dorset.
+Three bowl barrows at Dry Wood is a Bronze Age burial monument forming part of the Longlands round barrow cemetery in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013265.

 Who is responsible for protecting Three bowl barrows at Dry Wood, forming part of the Longlands round barrow cemetery?